-I am an anthropologist and political ecologist.
-I obtained my PhD in anthropology from the University of North Carolina at Chapel Hill, where I work now as an adjunct lecturer.
+I am an anthropologist and political ecologist from El Salvador.
+I earned my PhD in anthropology from the University of North Carolina at Chapel Hill, where I currently work as a lecturer

 My work has been published in academic journals such as Antipode, City & Society, and The Journal of Peasant Studies.
 I have also written for Central American newspapers like El Faro, Focos and MalaYerba.